Let’s clear something up right off the bat.

 The Best Preamp For Rap Vocals

-For the best neutral reproduction of your vocals, get the Avalon VT737sp (it is one of the units we reviewed on this page).
+For the best neutral reproduction of your vocals, get the Avalon VT737sp (it is our top choice in our comparison of the best preamps for vocals; the models mentioned below are also featured in the comparison).
 It is pricey, but delivers amazing sound quality.
 You’ll find it in numerous professional recording studios.

 If you’re on a budget, there are some great alternatives.
 If you can spend up to $1000, check out the Grace Design M101.
-If your budget is $500 or less, the DBX 286 is a great choice (on the same page as the Avalon).
+If your budget is $500 or less, the DBX 286 is a great choice.

-If you only have $200 or less to spend, look at the Mackie 402VLZ4 (same page again).
+If you only have $200 or less to spend, look at the Mackie 402VLZ4.
 It actually costs less than $100, but obviously, no pre in this price range is going to give you professional-level sound quality.
 If you don’t need that, then you can save a lot of money with the 402VLZ4.

 What About The Microphone?